 From the 6.34% federal universal service fund charge on all wireless service (cellphone) bills.
 This fund was established initially, before widespread availability of wireless service, to help schools, libraries, hospitals and income-eligible individuals in rural or high-cost areas get essential wired telecommunications service through subsidies to carriers paid by the fund.
 The FCC Mobility Fund II was established in August, 2017 to upgrade mobile wireless voice and internet infrastructure in under-served areas.

-What is the funding source for this project?
+What was the funding source for this project?